lsauer1/ITP-470-Smart-Home/README.md

 # ITP 470: Smart Home
+## Description:
+This is a smart home project for a USC ITP 470 course.
+This project was focused on the creation of simple Arduino based smart home devices.
+It includes a website for remote control of devices and sharing of households through google accounts, a remote-controlled light switch add-on, and methods for integrating commands with Alexa.
+To create these components knowledge on SQL databases, Arduinos, electrical circuits, DC motor control, Alexa skills, and website design was required.

 ## How to Build Your Own Light Switch:
 ### Materials Needed:
 #### 1.)
 Google Account
 The website to connect and control the devices requires a google login to create an account.